 Whoa!
 A negative area?
 Is that possible?
 No, of course not!
 So is the formula wrong?
 Sort of.

 I recall that a determinant can be negative, while areas (and absolute values) cannot.
-To account for this, the formula for the area of a triangle, given the coordinates of its three corners, is actually "±½D", where I chose the "+" or the "−" so that I get a positive answer.
+To account for this, the formula for the area of a triangle, given the coordinates of its three corners, is actually ±½D, where I chose whichever of "+" and "−" that will give me a positive answer.